 - impact of volunteering (where this is evaluated).

-The project is part of The King’s Fund’s new strategic programme focused on communities and population health.
+The project was part of The King’s Fund’s strategic programme focused on communities and population health.

-We are working in collaboration with Professor Jane South at Leeds Beckett University.
+We worked in collaboration with Professor Jane South at Leeds Beckett University.